Located only a mile offshore from Colinda Cabanas !

 There are 2 water taxi operations serving Caye Caulker from Belize City.
 One is called "Belize Express" and the other is called "Ocean Ferry" .
 Taxi drivers will usually opt to take tourists to Belize Express because it has more runs and it also has the latest departure from the city.
 But remember the water taxi beside the metal swing bridge which is called "Ocean Ferry" is significantly less expensive !

 There are 2 airlines serving Caye Caulker.
 "Maya Island Air" and "Tropic Air".
 Maya Island is usually a few dollars less expensive.
 But sometimes Tropic Air runs seasonal specials. = Check both airlines online booking calendars !

-NEWS FLASH - THE AIRPORT ON CAYE CAULKER IS CLOSED FOR REPAIRS UNTIL FURTHER NOTICE = YOU HAVE TO TAKE A WATER TAXI .....OR SWIM....
+NEWS FLASH - THE AIRPORT ON CAYE CAULKER IS CURRENTLY CLOSED FOR REPAIRS AND SCHEDULED TO RE-OPEN OCTOBER 01 / 2018 = UNTIL THEN YOU HAVE TO TAKE A WATER TAXI .....OR SWIM....

 Coming from or going to Chetumal Mexico ? : There are 2 different water taxis which run on alternate days of the week.
 Be sure to book your ticket with the correct company on your departure date. and if you are not exactly sure of your return date; just buy a one-way ticket so you can keep your options open and return with the alternative company if you need to……